samueldsingh/data-engineering/interview_questions/13-functions.md

 Square of value: 49
 ```

-## 25. Explain the scope of variable using LEGB rule

-The LEGB rule is an acronym that stands for Local, Enclosing, Global, and Built-in.
-It describes the order in which Python searches for variables in different scopes.
-Here's an explanation of each scope:

-1. Local (L) Scope:
-   - Variables defined within a function have local scope.
-   - They are only accessible within the function where they are defined.
-   - Example:

-     ```python
-     def my_function():
-         local_variable = 10
-         print(local_variable)

-     my_function()  # Output: 10
-     # Trying to access local_variable here would result in an error
-     ```

-2. Enclosing (E) Scope:
-   - This scope applies to nested functions, where each nested function has access to its own local variables and variables from outer functions.
-   - Example:

-     ```python
-     def outer_function():
-         outer_variable = 10

-         def inner_function():
-             print(outer_variable)

-         inner_function()  # Output: 10

-     outer_function()
-     ```

-     In this example, the inner function `inner_function()` has access to the `outer_variable` defined in the outer function `outer_function()`.

-3. Global (G) Scope:
-   - Variables defined at the top-level of a module or declared as global inside a function have global scope.
-   - They are accessible from anywhere within the module.
-   - Example:

-     ```python
-     global_variable = 10

-     def my_function():
-         print(global_variable)

-     my_function()  # Output: 10
-     ```

-     In this example, `global_variable` is defined outside of any function, making it accessible within the `my_function()`.

-4. Built-in (B) Scope:
-   - This scope includes the built-in functions and modules available in Python by default, such as `print()`, `len()`, and `range()`.
-   - These functions are globally accessible without the need for an import statement.
-   - Example:

-     ```python
-     def my_function():
-         print(len("Hello"))

-     my_function()  # Output: 5
-     ```

-     In this example, `len()` is a built-in function that can be used directly without importing any module.

-Python follows the LEGB rule to resolve variable names.
-When a variable is referenced, Python searches for it in the local scope first, then in any enclosing scopes, followed by the global scope, and finally in the built-in scope.

-If a variable is found in the local scope, that value is used.
-If not found, Python moves to the next scope until the variable is found or if it reaches the built-in scope.
-If the variable is not found anywhere, a `NameError` will be raised.

 ## 27. Parameterized functions
 Parameterized functions are functions that accept input (arguments) when they are called.
 The arguments provide data to the function allowing it to perform